Mikejo5000/vsts-docs-pr/docs/repos/git/pull-request-templates.md

 In this example three templates are listed.

-- `**`dev.md`**` - This is the branch specific template that was applied by default to this pull request into the dev branch, as indicated by the **default** message listed after the filename.
+- `dev.md` - This is the branch specific template that was applied by default to this pull request into the dev branch, as indicated by the **default** message listed after the filename.
 - `additional.md` - This is an optional template.
 - `pull_request_template.md` - This is normally the default template but it was overridden by the `dev.md` branch specific template in this pull request.
 Even though it was not added by default, it can still be applied by selecting it from the list.

-Select the name of the additional template to append its contents to the current pull request description.
+Select the name of the desired additional template to append its contents to the current pull request description.

 ![Additional pull request template appended](_img/pull-request-templates/additional-pull-request-template-appended.png)